wolframkriesing/node-tap/asserts/index.md

 not return a boolean to indicate its passing status.
 Instead, it returns a Promise that resolves when it is completed.

+## t.resolves(promise | fn, message, extra)

+Verifies that the promise (or promise-returning function) resolves, making no expectation about the value that the promise resolves to.

+Note: since promises always reject and resolve asynchronously, this assertion is actually implemented using a subtest.
+As such, it does not return a boolean to indicate its passing status.
+Instead, it returns a Promise that resolves when it is completed.

+## t.resolveMatch (promise | fn, wanted, message, extra)

+Verifies that the promise (or promise-returning function) resolves, and furthermore that the value of the promise matches the `wanted` pattern using `t.match`.

+Note: since promises always reject and resolve asynchronously, this assertion is actually implemented using a subtest.
+As such, it does not return a boolean to indicate its passing status.
+Instead, it returns a Promise that resolves when it is completed.

 ## t.throws(fn, [expectedError], message, extra)

 Expect the function to throw an error.
 If an expected error is